 Understanding risk is the process of identifying, quantifying, and evaluating potential negative or positive outcomes in a given situation.
 Depending on our client's stage of need, RSI's work begins by analyzing a context or scenario in detail to pinpoint potential hazards or threat as well as benefits and strengths.
 An assessment phase, where one determines the likelihood and potential severity of these identified risks, usually follows the initial analysis.
 Finally, when requested, recommendations are made based on the gathered information.
 This comprehensive process not only allows individuals or organizations to foresee potential challenges but also empowers them to make informed decisions, balancing potential pitfalls with unrealized rewards.

-The following practices are RSI's framework for understanding clients' risks and opportunities.
-Each of these exist in RSI's portfolio and are internally resourced with the necessary staff expertise and needed tools.
+The following approaches – our tools – are RSI's means for understanding clients' risks and opportunities.
+Each of these exist in RSI's portfolio and are internally resourced with the necessary staff expertise and needed methodologies.

 In the intricate landscape of institutional operations, RSI offers deep insights into risk factors, enabling organizations to see both potential challenges and the avenues of growth hidden within them.
 By comprehensively illuminating these factors, we provide institutions with a foundation to shield their assets effectively and simultaneously harness potential rewards, transforming risks into opportunities.